KFPE’s New Guide for Transboundary Research Partnerships

 Based on an extensive consultation process, the KFPE has completely updated its "11 Principles for Research in Partnership" – in use for over 10 years already – and has integrated current trends and experience.
 In addition, we have also developed 7 fundamental questions that point to factors enabling or hindering research in partnership.
 The 7 questions are meant to help users to better understand and implement the 11 principles.
 They examine various aspects of research partnerships and also intend to stimulate reflection and debate.

-In addition to the above-mentioned documents, a special web platform for the 11 principles is under construction, in collaboration with the University of Lugano (NewMinE Lab).
-The web platform is intended as a discussion forum and as a tool to help make research partnerships successful.
+In addition to the above-mentioned documents, a special web platform for the 11 principles is under construction.
+The web platform is intended as a tool to help make research partnerships successful.
 We will inform you when the website is ready.

 We would like to thank all those who contributed in one way or another to the revision and new design of the “11 KFPE Principles”; the many valuable comments and feedbacks we received during an international consultation process on draft versions of the documents significantly helped to improve the quality of the final product.